yuvraj-timalsina/links-tracker/README.md

 - Enable Developer mode switch
 - Click on Load unpacked
 - Select folder from the directory

+## Features

+- Manual Save -  Type the URL and hit **SAVE INPUT**
+- Auto Save - Click **SAVE TAB** to copy current URL
+- Delete All - Double-click **DELETE ALL** to delete all links
+- Visit Link - Click the link to open it in a brand new tab

 ## Author

 - [@yuvraj-timalsina](https://github.com/yuvraj-timalsina)